LeeYang2019/dscrt.ly/README.md

 Having created the Node application, I was then able to also integrate the Intl-Tel-Input API for phone number validations, a Firebase database for storing phone numbers.
 And I was able to deploy the application to Firebase.

-Tech: Nodejs, Webflow, Twilio API, Intl-Tel-Input API, FirebaseDb, Firebase Hosting
+Technologies: Nodejs, Webflow, Twilio API, Intl-Tel-Input API, Firebase Database, Firebase Hosting

 ## Goals